PumpMyKins/LuckSecure/README.md

 #### This plugin aims to increase security by adding a custom luckperms context named `lucksecure` .
 A user with a group/permission in need of the `lucksecure=authenticated` context will have to authenticate himself with a time-based one-time password (Google Authenticator/Microsoft Authenticator & etc...).

+If your bukkit server runs behind bungeecord proxy, be sure bungeecord feature is enabled in `config.yml`.

 ---

 ### Ex. how to use :

-1. Add a permission to a user with the `lucksecure=authenticated` context (ex: `lpb user {your pseudo} permission set lsauth.cmd true lucksecure=authenticated` )
+1. Add permission to a user with the `lucksecure=authenticated` context (ex: `lpb user {your pseudo} permission set lsauth.cmd true lucksecure=authenticated` )

 2. Test the command `lsauth-status` -> You do not have permission to execute this command!

 3. As you have now a permission which needs the `lucksecure=authenticated` context to be active, you'll have to setup your TOTP.
-Use `/lsauth` to generate a TOTP key and QRCODE and import it in your favortie 2AF/TOTP app.
+Use `/lsauth` to generate a TOTP secret/QRCODE and import it in your favortie 2AF/TOTP app.

-4. Use `/lsauth {your 2af code}` to have the `lucksecure=authenticated` context and gained your permission.
+4. Use `/lsauth {your TOTP code}` to have the `lucksecure=authenticated` context and gained your permission.

-5. Test again the command `lsauth-status {your pseudo}` -> {your pseudo} 2AF OK.
+5. Test again the command `lsauth-status {your pseudo}` -> {your pseudo} TOTP OK.
+You will have the `lucksecure=authenticated` context until disconnection.

 ### Commands :